theoephraim/node-google-spreadsheet/docs/getting-started/authentication.md

 1. Follow steps above to set up project and enable sheets API
 2. Create an API key for your project
   - Navigate to the [credentials section of the google developer console](https://console.cloud.google.com/apis/credentials)
-  - Click blue "+ CREATE CREDENITALS" and select "API key" option
+  - Click blue "+ CREATE CREDENTIALS" and select "API key" option
   - Copy the API key
 3. OPTIONAL - click "Restrict key" on popup to set up restrictions
   - Click "API restrictions" > Restrict Key"